lrei/Negativity/README.md

 Moreover, the considered American publishers, although with less number of articles, turned to be far more negative than the considered European publishers.

-Keywords: Europeanrefugee crisis, negativity, mass media, news, social dynamics, Event Registry, text mining, active learning
+Keywords: European refugee crisis, negativity, mass media, news, social dynamics, Event Registry, text mining, active learning